- Search The Registry

 *On this date in 1865, sharecropping is briefly described.
 Sharecropping historically is a system of agriculture or agricultural production in which a landowner allows a tenant to use the land in return for a share of the crop produced on the land (e.g., 50 percent of the crop).

-Following the American Civil War and the abolition of slavery, most freed people lacked land or money and had to continue working for white plantation owners.
-Indeed, many plantations continued to run as large operations that were worked by wage-laborer’s or sharecroppers, including also poor rural whites, and sharecropping gradually became the accepted labor system in most of the Antebellum South.
+Following the American Civil War and the abolition of slavery, most freedpeople lacked land or money and had to continue working for white plantation owners.
+Indeed, many plantations continued to run as large operations where wage laborers or sharecroppers worked, including poor rural whites.
+Sharecropping gradually became the accepted labor system in most of the Antebellum South.
 Landowners, short of capital, favored the system because it did not require them to pay cash wages.
-In addition to the land, the owners usually provided animal power, machinery, and most of the other inputs in the form of an advance.
+In addition to the land, the owners usually provided animal power, machinery, and other inputs as an advance.
 Cabins were commonly rented to the workers.
 Charges for the land, supplies, and housing were deducted from the sharecroppers’ portion of the harvest, often leaving them with substantial debt to the landowners in bad years.

-Sharecroppers received what was left if they were able to pay back the owners—generally about half of what had been produced under honest arrangements.
+Sharecroppers received what was left if they could pay back the owners—generally about half of what had been produced under honest arrangements.
 A string of poor seasons or periods of low prices, coupled with the proliferation of unfair practices with little legal recourse, meant that many sharecroppers were held under the implicit bondage of economic insecurity.
 Contracts between landowners and sharecroppers were typically harsh and restrictive.
 Many contracts forbade sharecroppers from saving cotton seeds from their harvest, forcing them to increase their debt by obtaining seeds from the landowner.
-Landowners also charged extremely high interest rates.
+Landowners also charged extremely high-interest rates.